NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

 **MRS has two ways of dealing with flat files:**
    1.  it can work directly with the flat files, meaning that it can read and write to flat files directly,
-   2.  it can covert flat files to a format called XDF (XDF stands for external data frame).
+   2.  it can convert flat files to a format called XDF (XDF stands for external data frame).

 **Advantages/Disadvantages of XDF over CSV:** </br>
   - *Advantages*